recipevalue.com

 Cook

-Cover the crockpot with the lid and cook on high for 4 hours, or until the potatoes are tender and the sausage is cooked through.
+Cover the crockpot with the lid and cook on high for 4 hours until the potatoes are tender and the sausage is cooked through.
 The slow cooking process helps to meld the flavors together, resulting in a rich and satisfying meal.

 Serve